Schesaplana circular tour

 Public Transport

-Take the bahn to Landquart or Grüsch and then take the Postbus to Seewis.
-Get off at the stop Seewis Dorf, Bühelstrasse.
-Access to the Schesaplanahütte via the Stage 4 of the Prättigauerhöhenweg.
+By train to Landquart or Grüsch and then by post bus to Seewis.
+Get off at the Seewis Dorf, Bühelstrasse stop.
+Access to the Schesaplanahütte via stage 4 of the Prättigauer Höhenweg.

 Anreise Information

-Take the A13 motorway to Landquart, continue on the N28 national road towards Davos / Veraina.
+Take the A13 motorway to Landquart, continue on the national road N28 towards Davos / Veraina.
 After the Chlus tunnel, leave the national road in the direction of Fanas / Seewis.
 Follow the road to the village of Seewis.
-Access to the Schesaplanahütte via the Stage 4 of the Prättigauerhöhenweg.
+Access to the Schesaplanahütte via the stage 4 of the Prättigauhöhenweg

 Parken